kubewarden/safe-annotations-policy/README.md

 - foo
 - bar

+# List of annotations that must be defined
+mandatory_annotations:
+  - cost-center

 # Annotations that are validate with user-defined RegExp
 # Failing to comply with the RegExp resuls in the object
 # being rejected